GeorgeWtle/ism-ec-mca/README.md

 [2]: Laboratoire d’Océanographie et du Climat: Expérimentations et Approches Numériques, Institut Pierre-Simon Laplace, Sorbonne Université/CNRS/IRD/MNHN, Paris, France

 ## Overview
 This repository gives all code that was used to produce figures found in the paper.
-Data used can be found [*to be determined*] and should be download to reproduce the figures.
+Data used can be found here: https://doi.org/10.5281/zenodo.21276650.
+Data should be downloaded to reproduce the figures.

 ## Repository structure
 - `src/`: Contains all code for producing figures as well as needed utilities.